PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

 #### `PublishResultBase{T}`

-This handler is to provide a handler to facilitate the process of publishing the pipeline final result to a given endpoint.
+This handler purpose is to facilitate the process of publishing the pipeline final result to a given endpoint.

 To build a pipeline result it's recommended that your result class inherit from the `ResultBase` in order to create a certain response pattern from the RAT micro-service.